If you have a 650 credit score, you aren't alone.

-That’s because you can use this new source of credit to build a stronger and longer history of credit usage.
+That's because you can use this new source of credit to build a stronger and longer history of credit usage.
 Keep the account open, use it occasionally, and pay it off when you get the chance.
-Creating a more diverse range of credit sources will help to boost your score gradually, but consistently, over a period of several years.
+Creating a more diverse range of credit sources will help to boost your score gradually, but consistently, over several years.

 13. Separate Your Spouse Accounts